Do Dogs Really Need Sunscreen?

 Petkin Doggy Sunstick

 - Stick Application.
 This dog sunscreen stick can easily be applied all over your dog.
-The stick is soft enough to applicate with minimal pressure, but still holds up fall apart.
+The stick is soft enough to apply with minimal pressure, but still strong enough to hold up well over time.

 - Non-Greasy Formula.
 The sunscreen stick has a non-greasy formula, so it can be applied to your dog without making him or her greasy and oily.